 I decided to make a few different dishes with the thought of preserving the peppers…

 First, I made this red pepper paste that I am sharing with you today.
 Those jars went to the freezer.
 It’s an amazing way to preserve a large number of peppers.
 It’s an easy recipe and you can use it in so many ways.
 You can spread it on bread, or make a pasta sauce with it, or use it when cooking and add it to different dishes.
 Kind of like you’d use basil pesto.

 You can make red pepper paste with different kinds of peppers and it can be made spicy or not.
 It will last a couple of weeks in the fridge or a very long time in the freezer.

 The second dish that I made was roasted red peppers.
-I canned those and I’ll share that recipe with you soon.
+I canned those and you can find this tutorial in my post How to Can Peppers.
 I love roasted red peppers!